U.S. Department of State

 - Energy Security

 Grant submissions should include a clear description of program/project objectives, goals, activities (workshops, conferences, training, publications, performances, etc.) or programming components as well as an estimated budget.
 Proposals linked to U.S. Embassy priority themes are given preference.

 Proposals should target participants or audiences located within the Czech Republic.

 Award amounts: awards may range from a minimum of $3,000 to a maximum of $20,000

 Type of funding: FY19 Smith Mundt Public Diplomacy Funds

-Length of performance period: 1 to 24 months
+Length of performance period: up to 24 months

 Note: This notice is subject to availability of funding

 - Not-for-profit organizations, including think tanks and civil society/non-governmental organizations